-I’ve written about two of Ms. Bone’s books now, one a cookbook entitled Well Preserved, which contains this brie recipe, and the other, more of a memoir with recipes, entitled at Mesa’s Edge.
+I’ve written about two of Ms. Bone’s books now, one a cookbook entitled Well Preserved, which contains this brie recipe and my most favorite condiment Foriana Sauce, and the other, more a memoir with recipes, entitled At Mesa’s Edge.

 So back to this baked tomatillo brie recipe, I happened to have a brie in the freezer, left over from the holidays.
 I thought it was a good time to see if brie can maintain its quality once thawed.
 It’s been 6 months.
 So this was a perfect time to try out this recipe!
 Even though I really don’t need any reason to bake a brie….

 A few sprigs of fresh cilantro